graphile/crystal/packages/graphql-build/README.md

     ran asynchronously and gets a reference to the final GraphQL Object as `Self` in the context)

-- `inputObjectType*`: When creating a GraphQLInputObjectType via `buildObjectWithHooks`, we'll execute, the following hooks:
+- `GraphQLInputObjectType*`: When creating a GraphQLInputObjectType via `buildObjectWithHooks`, we'll execute, the following hooks:

-  - `inputObjectType` to add any root-level attributes, e.g. add a description
+  - `GraphQLInputObjectType` to add any root-level attributes, e.g. add a description
-  - `inputObjectType:fields` to add additional fields to this object type (is ran asynchronously and gets a reference to the final GraphQL Object as `Self` in the context)
+  - `GraphQLInputObjectType:fields` to add additional fields to this object type (is ran asynchronously and gets a reference to the final GraphQL Object as `Self` in the context)